-- 13. An ADI's policies on dealings and associations with related entities must consider contagion risks to the ADI that arise from its group structure and related entities, and form part of the ADI's risk management strategy and risk management framework required under Prudential Standard CPS 220 Risk Management.
-An ADI must assess contagion risks to the ADI on a regular basis, at least annually, taking into consideration: - (a) the number and size of entities within its group and the complexity of the group structure; - (b) the adequacy of systems, controls and risk management across the group; - (c) the level of financial and operational interdependence across the group; - (d) whether other members of the group are regulated entities (i.e. regulated by APRA or by an equivalent prudential regulator overseas); - (e) whether the location of the ADI's subsidiaries undermines the ability of its subsidiaries to be resolved in a sound and timely manner; and - (f) badging and product distribution arrangements that might link the ADI's reputation to other entities. - 14.
-An ADI's policies on dealings and associations with related entities must be based on an assessment of material risks to the ADI and, at a minimum, include:
+- 10. An ADI's policies on dealings and associations with related entities must give consideration to contagion risks to the ADI that arise from its group structure and related entities, and form part of the ADI's risk management strategy and risk management framework required under Prudential Standard CPS 220 Risk Management (CPS 220).
+An ADI must assess contagion risks to the ADI on a regular basis (at least annually), taking into consideration: - (a) the number and size of entities within its group and the complexity of the group structure; - (b) the adequacy of systems, controls and risk management across the group; - (c) the level of financial and operational interdependence across the group; - (d) whether other members of the group are regulated entities (i.e. any related entity directly regulated by APRA or by an equivalent banking or insurance prudential regulator overseas); - (e) whether the location of the ADI's subsidiaries undermines the ability of its subsidiaries to be resolved in a sound and timely manner; and - (f) badging and product distribution arrangements that might link the ADI's reputation to other entities. - 11.
+An ADI's policies on dealings and associations with related entities must be based on an assessment of material risks to the ADI, using the requirements in paragraph 10 of this Prudential Standard, and at a minimum, cover: - (a) a requirement that the ADI deal with related entities on an arm's-length basis and on market terms and conditions;3 - (b) limits on exposures to related entities at both an individual and aggregate level and on write-offs of exposures to related entities, which are determined with regard to: - (i) the level that would be approved for unrelated entities of an equivalent credit status; and - (ii) the impact on the ADI's stand-alone capital and liquidity positions in the event of a failure of a related entity; - (c) the circumstances in which the limits relating to exposures and write-offs may be exceeded and the authority and processes required for approving such excesses (e.g. by the ADI's Board or a board committee);